History of paper: 19th-century advances in papermaking

 Then in the 1830s and 1840s, two men on two different continents took up the challenge, but from a totally new perspective.
 Both Friedrich Gottlob Keller and Charles Fenerty began experiments with wood but using the same technique used in paper making; instead of pulping rags, they thought about pulping wood.
 And at about the same time, by mid-1844, they announced their findings.
 They invented a machine which extracted the fibres from wood (exactly as with rags) and made paper from it.
 Charles Fenerty also bleached the pulp so that the paper was white.
 This started a new era for paper making.
 By the end of the 19th-century almost all printers in the western world were using wood instead of rags to make paper.

 Together with the invention of the practical fountain pen and the mass-produced pencil of the same period, and in conjunction with the advent of the steam driven rotary printing press, wood based paper caused a major transformation of the 19th-century economy and society in industrialized countries.
 With the introduction of cheaper paper, schoolbooks, fiction, non-fiction, and newspapers became gradually available by 1900.
 Cheap wood based paper also meant that keeping personal diaries or writing letters became possible and so, by 1850, the clerk, or writer, ceased to be a high-status job.

-Unfortunately, early wood-based paper deteriorated as time passed, meaning that much of the output of newspapers and books from this period either has disintegrated or is in poor condition; some has been photographed or digitized (scanned).
+Early wood-based paper deteriorated as time passed, meaning that much of the output of newspapers and books from this period either has disintegrated or is in poor condition; some has been photographed or digitized (scanned).
 The acid nature of the paper, caused by the use of alum, produced what has been called a slow fire, slowly converting the paper to ash.
 Documents needed to be written on more expensive rag paper.
 In the 2nd half of the 20th century cheaper acid-free paper based on wood was developed, and it was used for hardback and trade paperback books.
 However, paper that has not been de-acidified was still cheaper, and remains in use (2020) for mass-market paperback books, newspapers, and in underdeveloped countries.